tournament-js/typr/Readme.md

 T = [Function, Object, Date, Number, String, Boolean, RegExp, Undefined, Arguments, Null, Array]
 ````

 *Prop.
-1* For any set X of JS objects, every element in X has exactly one unique type in T
+1* For any set X of JS objects, every element in X has exactly one type in T
 where typr returns true for its typecheck.

 *Prop.
 2* Additionally, anything for which isNumber is true can be partitioned into 3 sub-types: